zooniverse/Panoptes-Front-End/app/pages/lab-fem/README.md

 As we want to transition fully from PFE to FEM, we need to encourage project owners to build projects that are compatible with FEM.
 To do so, we need to give them a Project Builder that's compatible with FEM.

+In 2025, the majority of Zooniverse projects were migrated from PFE's classifier to FEM's classifier.
+Now, we want all newly created projects to default to the FEM classifier and the "fem-lab".

 **This is the short-term solution:** a modified _PFE Project Builder_ that simply strips out (and in some minor cases, modifies) Tasks and features that